resc863/resc863/README.md

 ### Noob Engineer

 Hello, I'm just some guy making useless things.
 I'm currently working on my own Discord Bot.(It is unstable and slow now)

-TODO
+TODO:
   1.Test the bot
   2.Learn Java
   3.Keep post something on Blog

-Conatct
+Conatct:
   1.Discord: resc863#0381
   2.Email:resc863@gmail.com

 <!--
 **resc863/resc863** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.